jnozzi/cocoadev.com/markdown/CCDMessageDistributer.md

  Any other arguments to the method are left untouched, and used every time.

- Take a really simple example - summing General/NSNumbers.
-We have a method called plus:, denoted "+". [number plus:anotherNumber] returns the sum of the two numbers as an General/NSNumber.
-Our collection contains 5 elements, each of which is an General/NSNumber:
+ Take a really simple example - summing NSNumbers.
+We have a method called plus:, denoted "+". [number plus:anotherNumber] returns the sum of the two numbers as an NSNumber.
+Our collection contains 5 elements, each of which is an NSNumber:

  [@1,@2,@3,@4,@5]

  This is a simplified representation of what will happen:

- [@1 +:@2]         the 1st and 2nd General/NSNumbers are plus:ed and stored in the result, denoted @,
+ [@1 +:@2]         the 1st and 2nd NSNumbers are plus:ed and stored in the result, denoted @,
      |
-    [@ +:@3]       the result is plus:ed with the 3rd General/NSNumber,
+    [@ +:@3]       the result is plus:ed with the 3rd NSNumber,
        |
-      [@ +:@4]     that result is plus:ed with the 4th General/NSNumber,
+      [@ +:@4]     that result is plus:ed with the 4th NSNumber,
          |
         [@ +:@5]   and so on,
            |